COVID-19 update from PEC:

 Summary on the issue of masks

 Good summary of treatment recomendations from the NIH

-PEC had a successful live event with the Salinas Valley Medical Center this month.
-All wore masks, we spread out tables amd chairs, took temps at the door, had plenty of hand sanitizer, and served delicious boxed meals.
-I was 10 feet away, so I took off my mask to lecture.
+PEC has now had a number of successful live events in which we practiced CDC guidelines.
+All wore masks, we spread out tables and chairs, took temps at the door, had plenty of hand sanitizer, and served delicious boxed meals.
+I was at least 6 feet away, so I took off my mask to lecture.

 Please go to reputable sources for information and be that nurse in the community that speaks from knowledge and not panic.